-The Gateway E32 (Ethernet + WiFi edition) is the latest Gateway model that includes everything you need to add your EMS devices to your home automation system.
+The Gateway E32 (Ethernet + WiFi edition) is the current Gateway model that is everything you need to add your EMS devices to your home automation system.

-In features it’s identical to the Gateway S32 but it now comes with an additional RJ45 Ethernet port!
+In features it’s almost identical to the Gateway S32 but it comes with an additional RJ45 Ethernet port.

-If your boiler does not have a service jack, you can also use the EMS/thermostat wires in parallel to the thermostat.
+If your system does not have a service jack, you can also use the EMS/thermostat wires in parallel to the thermostat or another EMS module.

 No additional cables are needed and everything is powered from the jack itself or from an external 12V power adapter.

-The Gateway connects via Ethernet or WiFi to your home network.
+The Gateway connects via Ethernet and/or WiFi to your home network.

 - Plug-and-play connection to the EMS bus with one cable